Clone the repository

 }

-Configure Claude for Desktop without local installation:
+Configure Claude for Desktop to use the server without local installation:

 {